Domino!

 June 6th, 2007 -

-Photos are from within this massive industrial complex on the East River.
+The Domino Sugar Refinery - in Williamsburg, Brooklyn - is a massive industrial complex on the East River.
 Shut down several years ago, Domino still houses hundreds of pieces of heavy industrial equipment.
 Abandoned offices, lunchrooms, science labs, locker rooms and loading bays are in one building, while another houses floor after floor of vats, boilers and furnaces.
 Molasses covers every surface, burnt brown sugar cakes the floor, and a sickening sweet stench pervades the entire complex.
-Domino is one of the last remnants of Brooklyn's industrial heritage and may soon be landmarked.
+Domino is one of the last remnants of Brooklyn's historic industrial waterfront and may soon be landmarked.

 This Way Out